 On the eastern flank the raid by Lieutenant Colonel John Durnford-Slaters No.3 Commando was besieged with bad luck before it even started.
-The Commando’s flotilla of twenty vessels was attacked by a German convoy with only Major Peter Young’s craft making it ashore on Yellow Beach Two.
+The Commando’s flotilla of twenty vessels was attacked by a German convoy.
+Major Peter Young’s craft did make it on to Yellow Beach Two though.

-However, Young, and the eighteen men that landed with him, harassed the Battery at Berneval-le-Grand with small-arms and sniper fire from a cornfield for nearly three hours.
+Young and eighteen men harassed the Battery at Berneval-le-Grand with small-arms and sniper fire for nearly three hours.
 Remarkably they all managed to re-embark on their landing-craft and return safely to Britain.

 Considering the small party of men that landed their action was testament to the fighting spirit of the commandos.
 For his leadership Major Young was awarded the Distinguished Service Order.
-Although the Battery wasn’t destroyed or stopped from firing altogether, the tenacity and determination of the commandos, did lessen its capability to the point that its rate of fire was significantly reduced.
+The determination of the commandos reduced the capability of the battery and reduced its rate of fire.

 The actions by the men of No.3 and No.4 Commandos at Dieppe, highlighted how small groups of highly trained men, using only the weapons and ammunition they could carry, could successfully carry out raids on the German occupied coast.
 Inspirational leadership, courage and determination in adversity were exactly the qualities that Winston Churchill called for in his demand for ‘men of the hunter class’.

 For more commando action on the French coast read: The Raid – A Butcher and Bolt Novel.